gilzamir18/AI4U/doc/introduction.md

 Our agent is still very simple, without sensors and actuators.
 It is necessary to add actuators and sensors to the agent.
 Let's use an actuator of type *RBMoveActuator* and a sensor of type *Camera3DSensor*.
 Add an actuator of type *RBMoveActuator* as a child of the **Agent** node with the settings shown in *Figure 11*.
 Also, create the node structure shown in *Figure 11*.
 To create the child nodes of **Agent**, right-click on this node and select the option to create a new node.
 Select the generic Node option and change the name of this node to one of the names shown in *Figure 11*, under *Agent*.

-> Note: Whenever we create an AI4U object, we create a generic Node and then add an AI4U script, such as *BasicAgent* and *RBMoveActuator*.
-From now on, to simplify the writing, we will just say: create a node of type *BasicAgent*.
+> Note: Whenever we create an AI4U object, we create a generic Node and then add an AI4U script, such as *RLAgent* and *RBMoveActuator*.
+From now on, to simplify the writing, we will just say: create a node of type *RLAgent*.

 ![figure](img/demo1actuator.png)